fairdataihub/SODA-for-SPARC/README.md

 <!-- [Click Here](https://3dtholdings-my.sharepoint.com/:u:/g/personal/bpatel_calmi2_org/EQLHAKyyfaZJoDMYDYIwHIQB_jBZWh8mxBE5rRW-g_Oo5w?e=7wLGLI) (Developed & tested on Ubuntu Desktop 18.04) -->

 <!--Example datasets can be downloaded from [here](https://3dtholdings-my.sharepoint.com/:f:/g/personal/bpatel_calmi2_org/Eig4sjUjchRCiUtfpeH-ydYBjvql_KYW0ZSE9_Td6bPzrQ?e=ApSOvh). -->
-Please follow the instructions given in [User Manual](docs/SODA_User_manual.pdf) to download, install and use SODA.
-Especially, the [Blackfynn agent](https://developer.blackfynn.io/agent/index.html) must be installed to use Blackfynn related functionalities.
+Please follow the instructions given in [our documentation](https://github.com/bvhpatel/SODA/wiki/Download) if you need help with installing SODA.

+## Important: the [Blackfynn agent](https://developer.blackfynn.io/agent/index.html) must be installed as well to use Blackfynn related functionalities.

-The software should also work on older versions of OS but no testing has been done on those platforms.
+The software should also work on older OS than those specified above but no testing has been done on those platforms.
+The sections below here are only necessary to read if you plan on using the source code of SODA.
+If you are here just for the app, get out of here and enjoy SODA!

 Latest version: 1.0.0